CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <a href="./Workflow/readme_images/ulbbox.jpg" target="_blank"><img src="./Workflow/readme_images/ulbbox.jpg" height="120px"></a>

 ### Tips for use detailer nodes:
-- For hands, faces, persons, hair and skins just use specific models.
+- For hands, faces, persons, hair and skins just use specific models without labels (keywords).
 - Another contents, for example cars or animals use universal model like **yolov8s** and don't forget to select right label from bottom list.
-- Large faces don't need refiner or detailer because just change the good face to another one.
-If you create closeup portrait, just switch off face detailer.
+- Large faces don't need refiner or detailer because just change the good face to another one (or crerating new worst).
+If you create closeup portrait, just switch off (or trigger by size) the face detailer.
-- On large faces, for example portrait, useful to refine eyes and mouth.
-These refiners can be on, while the face detailer off.
+- On large faces, for example portrait, good idea to refine eyes and mouth.
+These refiners can be on, while the face detailer off (ot off by trigger automatically).
-- Fenally you can use hand detailer.
+- Finally you can use hand detailer.
 Depending on settings, this group will refine smaller hands too.
+- For cartoon/anime use anime segmentation models, what very different I use and recommend.
-- Check refiners's prompts.
-That important, and you can mix this prompt to original for several results.
+- Check (and modify) refiners's prompts.
+That very important, and you can mix this prompt to original for several results.
-- If you set **strength** of prompts to 0 on **Primere Refiner Prompt**, the prompt input will be ignored.
-Not always good idea to mix detailer's prompt to the original, then you dont need to remove original connection, you can set strenght value to 0, same as disconnet.
+- If you set **strength** of prompts to **0** on **Primere Refiner Prompt** node, the prompt input will be ignored.
+Not always good idea to mix detailer's prompt to the original, then you don't need to remove original connection, you can set strenght value to 0, same as disconnet.
-- Not too easy to set really good refiner group, the result depending on source image.
+- Not too easy to set really good refiner group, the result depending on source image and node stttings.
 All settings will drastically modify the result with same prompt and seed.
-- You can use standard dynamic prompts withon the Refiner prompt node.
+- You can use standard dynamic prompts within the Refiner prompt node.
+- Try to use **trigger values** what automatically on/off the detailer by the segment area.
+Read later on the **Primere Image Segments** node.

 #### For smaller faces you need face detailer, but dont need eye and mouth detailers:
 <a href="./Workflow/readme_images/pdetsmallfaces.jpg" target="_blank"><img src="./Workflow/readme_images/pdetsmallfaces.jpg" height="210px"></a>